Home | Simulations

 As Featured In

-Aim: Determination of Concentration of Citric Acid in Soda by Titration
+Determination of Citric Acid Concentration in Soda by Titration

-To determine the concentration of citric acid in a sample of lemon soda beverage using a standard solution of sodium hydroxide.
+Determination of citric acid concentration in a sample of lemon soda beverage using a standard solution of sodium hydroxide.

-• <p>Identify the difference between acid and base.
+• Identify the difference between acid and base.

-• Define the meaning of a standard solution.
+• Define the meaning of a standard solution through determination of citric acid concentration.

 • Understanding the neutralization reactions.

-Gravimetric analysis: It depends on isolating and weighing of the final product with known pure, stable and definite form.
+1. Gravimetric analysis: It depends on isolating and weighing the final product with known pure, stable, and definite form.

-Instrumental analysis: It depends on measuring some physical properties which change quantitatively with changing concentration of sample.
+2. Instrumental analysis: It depends on measuring some physical properties which change quantitatively with changing the concentration of the sample.

-Volumetric analysis (Titration): It depends on measuring volume of standard solution (titrant) used for complete reaction with the sample.
+3. Volumetric analysis (Titration): It depends on measuring the volume of standard solution (titrant) used for complete reaction with the sample, which is essential for the estimation of citric acid by titration method.

-• Displacement: Formation of weak acid or weak base.
+2. Displacement: Formation of a weak acid or a weak base.

-Any sample is a solution of unknown concentration and a Standard is a solution of exactly known concentration.
-The requirements of titrimetric reactions are:
+• Any sample is a solution of unknown concentration and a Standard is a solution of exactly known concentration.

 • The reaction must be simple and expressed by a chemical equation.